zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

-If there is unhappiness in the mind, it is superstition By tribe or caste or body color or wealth ((3-2) 5 (ii) Should be used) separately or insulting the other “Anger hDoes not succumb to the temptation of the supernatural "means anger and the temptation of the supernatural Will not go.
+If there is unhappiness in the mind, it is superstition By tribe or caste or body color or wealth ((3-2) 5 (ii) Should be used) separately or insulting the other "Anger hDoes not succumb to the temptation of the supernatural "means anger and the temptation of the supernatural Will not go.
 Removes anger and superstition.
 Calms down.
 Into the unborn Leads, that is.